Graylog2/documentation/pages/configuration/elasticsearch.rst

 Cluster Status explained
 ========================

-Elasticsearch provides a classification for the cluster health:
+Elasticsearch provides a classification for the `cluster health <https://www.elastic.co/guide/en/elasticsearch/reference/2.3/cluster-health.html>`_:

 RED
 ---

-The red status indicates that some or all of the primary shards are not available.
-In this state, no searches can be performed until all primary shards are restored.
+The RED status indicates that some or all of the primary shards are not available.

+In this state, no searches can be performed until all primary shards have been restored.

 YELLOW
 ------

-The yellow status means that all of the primary shards are available but some or all shard replicas are not.
+The YELLOW status means that all of the primary shards are available but some or all shard replicas are not.

 With only one Elasticsearch node, the cluster state cannot become green because shard replicas cannot be assigned.

-This can be solved by adding another Elasticsearch node to the cluster.
+In most cases, this can be solved by adding another Elasticsearch node to the cluster or by reducing the replication factor of the indices (which means less resiliency against node outages, though).

-If the cluster is supposed to have only one node it is okay to be in the yellow state.

 GREEN
 -----